saitrend/kds/README.md

-# 📡 Communication Channels
+# 📡 Kitchen Management System

-The KDS (Kitchen Display System) supports two primary communication channels:
+The KDS (Kitchen Display System) is publically available Android & iOS app that connects to any POS Server as long as the POS server accepts any of the following communications:

 - **Socket channel (Recommended)**
 - **REST API channel (Deprecated)**